n1d3v/WMPotify/README.md

 * A Windows Media Player 11 inspired Spicetify theme for Spotify
 * Supported versions: 1.2.45 - 1.2.56
     * Primarily tested on 1.2.52
-    * **1.2.56 is not fully supported by Spicetify yet!
-Using this version is not recommended!**
     * 1.2.45: global navbar must be enabled in the experimental features
     * 1.2.44 and below are not supported